Parage History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The rich and ancient history of the Parage family name dates back to the time of the Anglo-Saxon tribes of Britain.
 It comes from the Saxon tribe called Parisii who originally lived beside the Humber river in Lincolnshire.
 However, the name may also be of Norman descent as shown by the rather obvious reference to Paris, France.
 In this case, records show that William, Roger, Walter and Odelina Paris in a Normandy Roll 1180-1185.
 And about the same time, Hugo, Peter de Paris was listed in England c.
 1198.
-CITATION[CLOSE]

 Early Origins of the Parage family